elaysason/Outlier-Detection/README.md

-# Outlier-Detection-
+# Outlier-Detection
-Utilizing PySpark for distributed data processing to perform outlier detection and clustering on a dataset containing bid request information related to online advertisements, using K-means and Bisecting K-means algorithms, providing clear visualizations of the results
+Utilizing PySpark for distributed data processing to perform outlier detection and clustering on a dataset containing bid request information related to online advertisements, using K-means and Bisecting K-means algorithms.
 ## Introduction

  The code is written in Python and uses PySpark for distributed data processing.
 The main goal of this project is to detect outliers in a dataset and perform clustering on the data using the K-means and Bisecting K-means algorithms.
 The dataset contains bid request information related to online advertisements.